tldr-pages/tldr/pages/common/cargo-fix.md

 `cargo fix --target-dir`

-- Prevents Cargo from accessing the network for any reason:
+- Restrict Cargo from access to network for any reason:

 `cargo fix --offline`